people from the North of Central America (Honduras, El Salvador and Guatemala) and Nicaragua have been uprooted from their homes.

 UNHCR is on the ground aiding displaced Central American families, but resources are stretched too thin.
 Your gift will offer hope for a safe future.

-The UN Refugee Agency is working closely with governments in the NCA region to strengthen protection alternatives and encourage long term solutions for people forced to flee.
+The UN Refugee Agency is working closely with over 70 partners and governments in the NCA region to strengthen protection alternatives and encourage long term solutions for people forced to flee.
 Through the MIRPS (Regional Comprehensive Protection and Solutions Framework), UNHCR undertakes the following activities:

 Learn more about What We Do.

 Jobs program in Mexico brings hope to displaced families from Central America

 A girl from Honduras stands outside of her room in Tapachula, Mexico after fleeing gang violence.